Wesley0010012/Wesley0010012/README.md

 And Welcome to my GitHub profile.

 ## Who am I?
 I'm Wesley Gabriel Laurindo, a Software Engineer student at the [Faculdade Tecnologica do Estado de São Paulo: FATEC-MC](https://fatecmogidascruzes.com.br/) and a Backend Developer in [Company Conferi](https://www.companyconferi.com.br/).
 I have 21 years old and I live in Salesópolis, a city of interior of São Paulo.
-In free time, I am a wind musician, playing Euphonium.
+In free time, I am a brass musician, playing Euphonium.
 I really like to study new techniques and languages, always trying to ensure my best in every project I execute.

 ## What knowledge do I have?
 [![My Skills](https://skillicons.dev/icons?i=html,css,js,ts,java,php,c,nodejs,react,vue,laravel,spring,mysql,postgres,mongo&theme=light)](https://skillicons.dev)